jonahnm/extended_openai_conversation/README.md

 - `Attach Username`: Pass the active user's name (if applicable) to OpenAI via the message payload.
 Currently, this only applies to conversations through the UI or REST API.

+- `Attach Username`: Pass the active user's name (if applicable) to OpenAI via the message payload.
+Currently, this only applies to conversations through the UI or REST API.

 - `Maximum Function Calls Per Conversation`: limit the number of function calls in a single conversation.
 (Sometimes function is called over and over again, possibly running into infinite loop)
 - `Functions`: A list of mappings of function spec to function.